NOTE: These protocols will be updated weekly and adjusted based on prudence and latest recommendations to ensure the safest environment possible.

 NOTE: PRINT OUT COPY AND BRING TO CAMP OR TAKE A SCREEN SHOT AS THE CELL RECEPTION IS NOT THE BEST DEPENDING ON YOUR CARRIER.

-Hand sanitizing stations situated in dining hall and pavilion; (campers encouraged to bring own sanitizer and carry with them).
+Hand sanitizing station situated in dining hall; (campers encouraged to bring own sanitizer and carry with them).

 Daily temperature checks.

-No one, except necessary deliveries, i.e. food and mail, permitted to enter premises once the summer starts.
+No one, except necessary deliveries, i.e. food and mail, permitted to enter premises once the session starts.

 Anyone exhibiting any known common sign of COVID while at camp will immediately be quarantined to the Medical Cabin and sent home; contact-tracing will commence: their cabin-mates and most frequented playmates will be given an onsite Rapid Test and monitored, as determined by the medical staff; parents will be contacted immediately.